qiskit-community/monodromy/README.md

 ## Overview

-[Fixed-Depth Two-Qubit Circuits and the Monodromy Polytope](https://arxiv.org/abs/1904.10541) gave a prescription for a technique to determine whether a given two-qubit unitary can be written as a circuit with a prescribed sequence of two-qubit interactions and arbitrary single-qubit unitaries interleaved.
+[Fixed-Depth Two-Qubit Circuits and the Monodromy Polytope](https://arxiv.org/abs/1904.10541) described a technique for determining whether a given two-qubit unitary can be written as a circuit with a prescribed sequence of two-qubit interactions, interleaved with arbitrary single-qubit unitaries.
 This python package is a computationally effective implementation of that technique.

 ## Installation